Matthias Ahrens: Achievements

 In 2015 and 2016 Ahrens won the Petro-Canada Coaching Excellence Award.
 After 15 years as a coach with the Canadian national team, he left his role as head coach in April 2019, subsequently being appointed as head coach at the Biathlon Alberta Training Centre.

+In 2023 Ahrens left Canada and currently works as a youth and junior coach for the Bavarian Ski Association at the EdS Berchtesgaden.

+Ahrens was named Canadian Biathlon Coach of the Year in 2005 and 2002, received the Petro-Canada Coaching Excellence Award in 2015 and 2016, and received the Myriam Bedard Award in 2023.